-\begin{theorem} A finite congruence-uniform lattice $\Lattice$ is distributive if and only if $\Alt(\Lattice)$ is the face poset of the canonical join complex of $\Lattice$. \end{theorem}
+\begin{theorem} A finite join-semidistributive lattice $\Lattice$ is meet-distributive if and only if $\CLO(\Lattice)$ is the face poset of the canonical join complex of $\Lattice$. \end{theorem}

 We want to point out that we can also use the core label order to characterize finite Boolean lattices.
-They are precisely the congruence-uniform lattices that are isomorphic to their own core label order~\cite{muehle19the}*{Theorem~1.5}.
+They are precisely the join-semidistributive lattices that are isomorphic to their own core label order~\cite{muehle19the}*{Theorem~1.5}.
 Consequently, the canonical join complex of a finite Boolean lattice is a simplex.

 In \cite{reading16lattice}*{Problem~9.5}, N.~Reading asked under what conditions the core label order is again a lattice.
 In \cite{muehle19the}*{Section~4.2} we found one such property, which we call the \defn{intersection property}.
-This property can be used to characterize the congruence-uniform lattices whose core label orders are meet-semilattices~\cite{muehle19the}*{Theorem~4.8}.
-We conclude this article with the observation that every distributive lattice has the intersection property.
+This property can be used to characterize the join-semidistributive lattices whose core label orders are meet-semilattices~\cite{muehle19the}*{Theorem~4.8}.
+We conclude this article with the observation that every meet-distributive lattice has the intersection property.

-\begin{theorem} Every finite distributive lattice $\Lattice$ has the intersection property.
-Consequently, $\Alt(\Lattice)$ is a meet-semilattice, and it is a lattice if and only if $\Lattice$ is isomorphic to a Boolean lattice. \end{theorem}
+\begin{theorem} Every finite meet-distributive lattice $\Lattice$ has the intersection property.
+Consequently, $\CLO(\Lattice)$ is a meet-semilattice, and it is a lattice if and only if $\Lattice$ is isomorphic to a Boolean lattice. \end{theorem}